bobbybol/functional-programming-in-javascript/README.md

 ]

 // find tigers
-// with a for loop
-let tigers = [];
+// we could do it with a for loop let tigers = [];
 for (let i = 0; i < felines.length; i++) {
   if (felines[i].subspecies === 'atiger') {